cometaj2/huckle/README.rst

 - Support HCLI nativization

-- Support for Huckle DEBUG mode

 - Support better help output for python library use

 - Support better Huckle configuration and HCLI customization for python library use

 - Support full in memory configuration use to avoid filesystem files in a python library use context

-- Add circleci tests for python library use (intput and output streaming)
+- Add circleci tests for python library use (input and output streaming)

-- Support for clear hcli parameter values documentation (e.g. ssl & pin)

 Bugs
 ----